Favorite Pictures of the World Bicycle Tour

 Deserts.
 Cacti forest.
 Baja, Mexico.
 The daily temperature in the shade exceeded 120ºF (50ºC).

 Oddities.
 Drunken monkey.
-Alcoholic pet monkey steals a bottle of rum, gets drunk, falls out of the rafters, dies, and gets stuffed.
+An alcoholic pet monkey steals a bottle of rum, gets drunk, falls out of the rafters, dies, and gets stuffed.

 Monuments.
 Tzintzuntzan (hummingbird) Ruins – reconstructing reface surface with volcanic rock.